coderefinery/git-intro/_episodes/02-basics.md

 ![Git snapshots]({{ site.baseurl }}/img/snapshots.png
 "git as a filesystem"){:class="img-responsive"}

+In the diagram, we start with 3 files A,B and C in the same folder.
+The files A and C are modified in version 2 (second snapshot) and file B stays the same.
+Lets say we are in the fifth snapshot and we ask Git to go back to the third snapshot with the intention of getting A1 version of the file A.
+Then we will end up with A1,C1(loose one edit) and unmodified B (loose both edits).

 ## Tracking a guacamole recipe with Git

 We will learn how to create a Git repository, how to track changes, and we will also learn how